 Easy?
-Yes and no because it isn’t rocket science but so few people practice this art!
-First comes getting the idea that compassion, good old fashioned understanding, has a place in your phone calls.
+Yes and no. It isn’t rocket science but so few people practice this art!
+First comes getting the idea that compassion and good old fashioned understanding, has a place in your phone calls.
 Second is knowing how to use words and voice tone to make that happen.

 We have over 30 years of experience in training teams like yours for success, and we can’t wait to educate your employees to create positive experiences for your customers.